 NetBackup uses role-based access control to grant access to the web UI.
 This access control includes the tasks a user can perform and the assets the user can view and manage.
 Access control is accomplished through access rules.

 Access rules associate a user or a user group with a role and an object group.
 The role defines the permissions a user has.
 An object group defines the assets and NetBackup objects a user can access.
 Multiple access rules can be created for a single user or group, allowing for full and flexible customization of user access.

 NetBackup comes with three default roles.
 Choose the role that best fits a user's needs or create a custom role to meet the requirements for that user.

 Use object groups to define groups of assets or application servers or to indicate the protection plans that users can view or manage.
 For example, you can grant access for VMware administrators by creating an object group with specific VMware application servers.
 Also add to the object group the specific protection plans that the VMware administrator can choose to protect VMware assets.

 RBAC is only available for the web UI and the APIs.

 Other access control methods for NetBackup are not supported for the web UI and APIs, with the exception of Enhanced Auditing (EA).
+Users that are configured with EA have full permissions for the web UI and APIs.
 You cannot use the web UI if you have NetBackup Access Control (NBAC) enabled.